abhishekmanhar/website-flow-analyzer/README.md

-# 🌐 Website Flow Analyzer
+# 🌐 Website Flow Analyzer API

 A lightweight API built with Node.js, Express, and Puppeteer to crawl and analyze the internal navigation flow of a given website.